palfery/bolt-hotshot-logistics/README.md

 ### 5. Database Setup

-- Update `DefaultConnection` in your config to point to your MySQL instance.
+- Update `DefaultConnection` in your config to point to your SQL Server instance.
 - Apply EF Core migrations (coming soon).
 - Example:
   ```json